AVPK/AVPK/README.md

 ### Hi there, I'm [Awais Ahmed Shahid](https://AVPK.github.io) 👋

-I am a versatile and experienced software engineer, with a focus on front-end development.
+I'm a versatile and experienced software engineer with a strong foundation in both front-end and back-end development.
+My passion lies in creating beautiful and functional web applications, leveraging my front-end expertise to craft intuitive user interfaces and seamless user experiences.
+While comfortable tackling full-stack challenges, my true joy comes from pushing the boundaries of the front-end, implementing innovative features, and staying on top of the latest trends.
+I'm a firm believer in clean code, collaborative development, and building robust applications from the ground up.
+Let's chat about your project and see how I can contribute my skills to make it a success!

  **I am open to**:

-- any collaboration work,
+- Collaboration work,
 - Full Stack projects(development or research),
 - part-time gig.